 About the Naxos town (Chora)

-Situated high on a hilltop and guarded by its Venetian castle stands the capital of Naxos – one of the prettiest in the Aegean Islands.
+Situated high on a hilltop and guarded by its Venetian castle, Naxos’s capital is one of the prettiest in the Aegean Islands.
 It has a rich history, beautiful architecture, narrow winding streets, and plenty of character.

 The old town is known as Kastro.
-And it lies within the old Venetian castle, home to the ruler of the Duchy of Naxos in medieval times.
+It lies within the old Venetian castle, which was home to the ruler of the Duchy of Naxos in medieval times.

 Kastro’s steep, narrow lanes are so pretty, with cerise-colored bougainvillea tumbling over whitewashed walls, elegant Venetian mansions, and numerous churches.
 This part of town is car-free too, which makes a leisurely wander easy.